Beth-Uhlenbeck equation for the thermodynamics of fluctuations in a generalised 2+1D Gross-Neveu model: Beyond Mean Field

-Phases at zero external momentum are shown in the figure \ref{fig:phase}.
+The phases at zero external momentum are shown in Fig.~\ref{fig:phase}.
+The figure is obtained by taking $\Lambda = 5M$.
 The resonant part changing from $0$ to $\pi$ hints at the presence of bound states.
-The figure is obtained by taking $\Lambda = 100M$.
-The phases goes to zero beyond the cutoff frequency $\Lambda$.
-The form of the phase shift remain unchanged around the energy of the order $M$ as long as the $\Lambda\gg M$.
+The pseudoscalar channel shows this sharp jump below the Mott temperature.
+At higher temperatures, phase shifts for both channels become identical.
+All the phase shifts go to zero beyond the cutoff (at $\omega = 2\Lambda$).
+The qualitative form of the phase shift remains unchanged around the energy of the order $M$ as long as $\Lambda\gg M$.